 Hospital must have a PHC contract within the first three months of the measurement year (by October 1) to be eligible.
-Hospital must remain contracted through June 30, 2022, to be eligible for payment.
-Participation will require signing a contract amendment, as specified by the PHC Provider Contracting team, to participate in the 2021-2022 Hospital QIP.
+Hospital must remain contracted through June 30 of the measurement year to be eligible for payment.
+Participation will require signing a contract amendment, as specified by the PHC Provider Contracting team, to participate in the Hospital QIP.
 Hospitals that are invited to participate must be in Good Standing with state and federal regulators as of the month the payment is to be disbursed.
-In addition, PHC has the sole authority to further determine if a provider is in Good Standing based on the criteria set forth below:
+In addition, PHC has the sole authority to further determine if a provider is in Good Standing based on the criteria set forth below (for the purpose of QI program continuity, "provider" is substituted here for "hospital"):